 In 1960 all the original singers got back together again (Carl Feaster, Jimmy Keyes, Buddy McRae, Claude Feaster, and William Edwards) to do a single 3-song session for Atlantic (parent company of the now-defunct Cat Records).
 On May 26 they recorded "Blue Moon," "Short Skirts," and "Make A Wish."
 The first two were issued in August; "Make A Wish" remains unreleased.
 Once again, the record was released under the name "Sh-Booms."
 In December 1961, Atlantic re-issued "Sh-Boom"/"Little Maiden" on their Atco subsidiary, this time as the "Sh-Booms."

 And that was it for the Chords/Chordcats/Sh-Booms.
-In late 1967, Jimmy Keyes formed the Popular 5: Warren Wilson (lead), Jimmy Keyes (first tenor), Jessie Huddleston (first tenor), Arthur Dicks (baritone) and Dimitrios Clare (bass; he'd been in the Continentals on Rama).
+In late 1967, Jimmy Keyes formed the Popular 5: Warren Wilson (lead), Jimmy Keyes (first tenor), Jessie Huddleston (first tenor), Arthur Dicks (baritone) and Dimitrios Clare (bass; he'd been in Jimmy Keys' 4 Notes and then the Continentals on Rama).
 They even went as far as incorporating (on September 12, 1967, as The Popular Five, Inc.) with Keyes as the president and Clare as the secretary/treasurer.
 This group cut "Sh Boom" for Rae Cox and also had releases on Minit and Mister Chand.
 In addition, there were a couple of Shaefer Beer commercials and appearances at the Shaefer Festival in New York's Central Park.

 When Buddy McRae came back from Detroit in the late 50s, he opened a bar; Jimmy Keyes ran a boutique; Claude Feaster was a contractor, fixing up apartments.
 Carl Feaster, Joe Dias and Arthur Dicks never really quit singing, but William Edwards didn't seem to work at all; if he wasn't singing, he "just hung around."